The general rule is that employees cannot lawfully sign away their legal rights. Settlement agreements are an exception to this rule.

-You or your rep might decide to contact the NEU for further advice.
-The NEU will be able to advise what steps you should take.
+You or your rep can contact the NEU for further advice on what steps you should take.
 You may be advised to lodge a formal grievance or to lodge a collective grievance with your colleagues.
 This may resolve the issue.

 If you have an issue at your workplace, discuss your concerns with your workplace rep. Your colleagues may have made similar complaints and you may be advised to tackle the issue with them collectively.
 If your issue is an individual one, contact the union for further advice.